yamanidev/Questech-frontend/README.md

 A school management web application for staff, teachers and students as well as an e-learn platform.

+## To do

+- Refactor authentication/authorization, it's a mess.
+- Opt for webpack aliases or baseUrl to avoid relative paths

 ## What I learned from the experience

 - Firsthand experience with a JavaScript framework/library, React and developing SPAs